-A resident student is one who fulfills Oregon residency requirements as established by OAR 580-010-0030 through 580-010-0047.
+A resident student is one who fulfills Oregon residency requirements.
 Oregon residency is generally based on the following criteria: a person with a bona fide fixed and permanent physical presence established and maintained in Oregon of not less than 12 consecutive months immediately prior to the term for which residence status is requested.
 State funded graduate students who become Graduate Teaching or Research Assistants are automatically converted to resident status for fee purposes.

-A nonresident student is one who does not meet Oregon residency requirements as specified in OAR 580-010-0031.
+A nonresident student is one who does not meet Oregon residency requirements.